 See 1.1.4.4.
 The target shall be a flat practically horizontal area represented by a clearly delineated circle with the automatic measuring device located in the centre.
-Clearly marked circles must be set at 0.5m, 2.5m and 5m radius, measured from the edge of the dead centre disc to mark the area where competitor's scores are determined.
+Clearly marked circles must be set at 1m and2m radius, measured from the edge of the dead centre disc to mark the area where competitor's scores are determined.
 The marking of circles is indicative and not intended for scoring.
 An additional clearly marked circle shall be set at 10 m radius, measured from the edge of the dead centre disc to signify the area within which a fall is not allowed.
-(Refer para 5.4.1)
+(Refer paragraph 5.4.1)